Six Degrees of Separation

 Advertising Handbill for the Edison "Parlor" Tinfoil Phonograph, 1879 (Courtesy of René Rondeau)

-Edison traveled to demonstrate to select audiences, going to New York City on December 7, 1877 and the office of Scientific American, followed by a demonstration at Harper's Weekly in March; and in April to Washington, D.C., the National Academy of Sciences and some members of Congress; and to the White House for a late night visit where an excited President Rutherford B. Hayes woke up his wife to come downstairs and hear Edison's marvelous machine.
+Edison himself traveled to demonstrate to select audiences, going to New York City on December 7, 1877 and the office of Scientific American.
+He did the same at Harper's Weekly in March.
+In April Edison went to Washington, D.C., to the National Academy of Sciences and also demonstrated the wonder to some skeptical members of Congress.
+And with a late night visit to the White House an excited President Rutherford B. Hayes woke up his wife to come downstairs and hear Edison's marvelous machine.

 .